yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

 As mentioned previously, this proposal will only address the Linux based PodSandbox and containers.
 All Linux-specific configuration will be grouped into one field.
 A container runtime is required to enforce all configuration applicable to its platform, and should return an error otherwise.
-The only exception is the configuration that applies only to a certain PodSandbox isolation mechanism (e.g., namespaces).

 ## Alternatives